zyradyl-moe/archive.zyradyl.moe/_posts/2015-09-07-Icinga2-Tutorial-Part-4.md

     }

 The *snmp_storage_name* variable is used to specify which device you want to check the status of.
-If you aren't sure which device you need to check, set it to blank, then let it run.
+If you aren’t sure which device you need to check, set it to blank, then let it run.
 It will return a list of partitions that you can check.
 Simply enter the name into that variable and you are good to go.